How to pronounce She transformed the spare room into a functional home office. in American English

 Start here

-In casual American English, "She transformed the spare room into a functional home office" sounds like "shee trans-FORMD dhuh SPAIR ROOM IHN-too uh FUHNGK-shuh-nuhl HOHM AH-fuhs".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "She transformed the spare room into a functional home office" as "shee trans-FORMD dhuh SPAIR ROOM IHN-too uh FUHNGK-shuh-nuhl HOHM AH-fuhs" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on into, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.